For East Asian Languages and Civilizations Applicants

-Our application process is now entirely online.
+Our application is now entirely online, and all materials should be submitted through the online application.
 Please do not send any materials in hard copy.
-All materials should be submitted through the online application.
 If for any reason it is not possible to submit materials online, please contact us by email or by phone at 773-702-1552.

 We recommend submitting application documents as PDF files for the most reliable results.
 The application system will also accept Microsoft Word documents, OpenDocument files, and a few other formats with varying levels of fidelity.
 Regardless of the file format you use, we recommend reviewing your application proof carefully to make sure all documents were successfully added to your file by our system.